 Princess Marina, Duchess of Kent born Princess of Greece, the Queen’s Aunt, passed away on this day in 1968, and to mark her Death Anniversary, we are taking a look at Princess Marina’s trademark Romanov Bow Brooch, which was worn to a plethora of important occasions.

-Made around 1850, the historic piece features a”double ribbon bow centered by an oval-shaped diamond weighing approximately 3.50 carats, accented by numerous pear-shaped and old mine-cut diamonds weighing approximately 38.00 carats, further set with numerous old mine and rose-cut diamonds weighing approximately 64.25 carats…” It was probably made for the famous Grand Duchess Vladimir, though their aren’t any clear pictures of her in the piece.
+Made around 1850, the historic piece features a”double ribbon bow centered by an oval-shaped diamond weighing approximately 3.50 carats, accented by numerous pear-shaped and old mine-cut diamonds weighing approximately 38.00 carats, further set with numerous old mine and rose-cut diamonds weighing approximately 64.25 carats…” It was probably made for the famous Grand Duchess Vladimir, though their aren’t any clear pictures of her in the piece, while other theories state it was a wedding gift to her daughter from Tsar Nicholas II.

 In 1902, the Grand Duchess gave the Bow Brooch to her only daughter, Grand Duchess Elena, when she married Prince Nicholas of Greece and Denmark, who notably wore the piece in a portrait with her grand Diamond Kokoshnik Tiara.